The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 History may not repeat itself.
 But, it is a good starting point for judging the future.

 If a company doesn’t have a good track record of dividend growth, why will the future be any different?
+And how will we make a reliable and growing stream of dividend income?

-I like to review the compound annual dividend growth rate over the past 1, 3, 5 and 7 years.
+So, I like to review the compound annual dividend growth rate over the past 1, 3, 5 and 7 years.
 This gives me a good idea of the most recent dividend growth and a reasonable amount of history.

 I prefer annual dividend growth rates between 5-8%.
 The lower the current dividend yield, the higher the dividend growth rate I require.